-7 Best Foods For Hair, Skin And Nails
+7 Best Foods For Skin, Hair And Nails

 Most important nutrients for healthy hair, skin and nails

-Hair, skin and nails are all made of similar cells — the proteins keratin, collagen and elastin — so they all require the same nutrients to grow healthily.
-Certain nutrients such as healthy fats, iron, zinc and antioxidant vitamins are also essential to glowing, well-hydrated skin and strong and healthy-looking hair and nails.
-Once you understand why these nutrients help, it will make it easier to ensure you are eating a healthy diet including foods packed with these nutrients every day.
+Hair, skin and nails are all made of similar cells — the proteins keratin, collagen and elastin — and require similar nutrients to grow healthily.
+Certain nutrients are particularly important for encouraging glowing, hydrated skin and strong, healthy hair and nails, such as healthy fats, protein, iron, zinc and antioxidant vitamins.

 The bonus?
 These nutrients are not only essential for healthy hair, skin and nails, but also for supporting your overall health and wellbeing.

 Read on to learn why these nutrients are important and which foods are the best sources to make part of your daily nutrition!